 - Monthly Computer Hygiene: Defrag HD, Delete duplicate/unnecessary files, run anti-virus/anti-malware

 - Patch Management

 - Server/workstation Backup: 3 backups-2 different mediums-1 offsite (all encrypted) monthly back-up testing

 Cybersecurity technology starts with antivirus software.
-Antivirus, is designed to detect, block, and remove viruses and malware.
+Antivirus is designed to detect, block, and remove viruses and malware.
 Use products that are also designed to detect other threats, such as malicious URLs, phishing attacks, social engineering techniques, identity theft, and distributed denial of service (DDoS) attacks.

 Firewalls are designed to monitor incoming and outgoing network traffic based on a set of configurable rules—separating your secure internal network from the Internet.
-Minimize number of open ports Firewalls are deployed as an appliance on the network and may offer additional functionality, of virtual private network (VPN) for remote workers.
+Minimizing the number of open ports Firewalls are deployed as an appliance on the network and may offer additional functionality, of virtual private network (VPN) for remote workers.

 Criminals design their attacks around vulnerabilities in software products such as Microsoft Office or Adobe Flash Player.
 As vulnerabilities are exploited, software vendors issue updates to address them.
 Using outdated versions of software products will expose your business to security risks.

 Weak passwords are at the heart of the rise in cyber theft, causing 76% of data breaches.
 Adopt strong passwords, 8 + alphanumeric characters.

 Data Protection Technologies

 These data loss prevention measures protect against a wide array of cyber-attacks.
 However, because threats like ransomware are always evolving, security solutions are just one part of an effective defense strategy.
 You also need solutions in place that enable you to return to operations quickly if you do suffer a cyber-attack.
 Data protection technologies are an essential second layer of defense against cybercrime.